aniketraj1387-cmyk/bank_churn_prediction/README.md

 ## Key results

 - 20.4% of 10,000 customers churned, taking 186M EUR in balances with them
-- xgboost model: **0.887 ROC AUC / 0.743 PR AUC** on a held-out test set
-- at the cost-optimal threshold it contacts 16% of the book at **73% precision and 57% recall**
+- XGBoost model: **0.887 ROC AUC / 0.743 PR AUC** on a held-out test set Aat the cost-optimal threshold it contacts 16% of the book at **73% precision and 57% recall**
-- expected net value of deploying: about **39k EUR per year per 10k customers** under stated cost assumptions (30 EUR offer, 250 EUR annual margin, 30% offer acceptance)
+- Expected net value of deploying: about **39k EUR per year per 10k customers** under stated cost assumptions (30 EUR offer, 250 EUR annual margin, 30% offer acceptance)
-- densest risk pocket: inactive customers 50+ with funded accounts.
+- Densest risk pocket: inactive customers 50+ with funded accounts.
 356 people, 84% churn, 40M EUR in balances at risk

 The threshold comes from an explicit cost tradeoff, not from a default 0.5: